 When planning construction, be mindful of protected or vulnerable environments and ecosystems when deciding where to build.
 The expanding built environment is responsible for the destruction of vital ecosystems, including meadows, hedgerows, woodlands, rivers and lakes.
 This has knock-on effects for resident wildlife that make an important contribution to the local ecosystem.

-Once you have begun building on a site, you can avoid disturbing the local wildlife by reducing light pollution and noise, as well as protecting nearby habitats from inadvertent damage.
+Once you have begun building on a site, you can avoid disturbing the local wildlife by reducing light pollution, ground disruption and noise, as well as protecting nearby habitats from inadvertent damage.

 Contact Contrasol